This article was updated on March 23, 2021.

-Considering that the cost of healthcare and medical insurance for some, depending on income and other factors, can be expensive, and since Medicare does not cover everything, more and more seniors are making use of alternative treatments for healing.
+Considering that the cost of healthcare and medical insurance for some, depending on income and other factors, can be expensive, and since Medicare does not cover everything, more and more seniors are making use of complementary and alternative medicine for healing.
 Alternative and complementary therapies (sometimes called integrative health) can help to work alongside traditional medical care.

 Most nontraditional therapies are not covered by Medicare.
 It is always a good idea to consult with your doctor when using these therapies to make sure there are no complications with other prescriptions you might be taking.